microsoft/genaiscript/docs/src/content/docs/reference/scripts/context.md

 ### Predicted output

-Some models, like OpenAI gpt-4o and gpt-4o-mini, support specifying a [predicted output](https://platform.openai.com/docs/guides/predicted-outputs).
+Some models, like OpenAI gpt-4o and gpt-4o-mini, support specifying a [predicted output](https://platform.openai.com/docs/guides/predicted-outputs) (with some [limitations](https://platform.openai.com/docs/guides/predicted-outputs#limitations)).
 This helps reduce latency for model responses where much of the response is known ahead of time.
 This can be helpful when asking the LLM to edit specific files.

 Set the `prediction: true` flag to enable it on a `def` call.
 Note that only a single file can be predicted.